karmaniverous/metastructure/README.md

 configPath: src/metastructure.yml
 ```

-The purpose of this file is to tell Metastructure where to find your project configuration file, which you can name whatever you like.
-The path is relative to the project root, and doesn't HAVE to be in the same project!
+The purpose of this file is to tell Metastructure where to find your project configuration file, which you can name whatever you like and put wherever you want.
+The path is relative to the project root, and doesn't even have to be in the same project!

 For example, to support testing this repository has a [`.metastructure.yml`](./.metastructure.yml) file that points to a config file in the [Metastructure Template](https://github.com/karmaniverous/metastructure-template) repo.

 When you run Metastructure, it looks for a `.metastructure.yml` file in the current directory's project root, which points to a config file as described above.
 All subsequent activity will take place in that config file's project directory.

-If Metastructure can't find `.metastructure.yml`, it will be unable to locate your project config file and will throw an error.
+If your project doesn't have a `.metastructure.yml` file, you can specify your config file location at the command line using the `-c` or `--config-path` flag.
+If you do neither, Metastructure will be unable to locate your project config file and will throw an error.

 ### Project Config File